vmware-tanzu/tanzu-dev-portal/content/guides/cert-manager-gs/index.md

     ```

     {{% callout %}}
-    You could have instead added an annotation and a certificate would be created for you.
+    You could instead add an annotation, and the certificate would be created for you.

-    ```sh
-    kubectl annotate ingress grafana -n grafana "cert-manager.io/cluster-issuer=letsencrypt-staging"
+    kubectl annotate ingress grafana -n grafana \
-    ```
+      "cert-manager.io/cluster-issuer=letsencrypt-staging"
     {{% /callout %}}

 10. Wait for the certificate to be ready.
 Run `Ctrl-C` to terminate it when it’s ready.